 All of Eckoh’s CallGuard customers in the US use either this patented solution or an earlier version of CallGuard, which is covered by a separate patent.
 Eckoh’s secure payment solutions only use software developed in-house and these new patents further expand Eckoh’s intellectual property protection.

 The second patent (US Patent Number US9892409) is an innovative authentication concept that offers merchants an even more secure way to take a payment on a phone call where it is more difficult to verify that a caller is the genuine cardholder.

 Eckoh’s new process uses both voice biometrics to authenticate a caller, and a phone ‘footprint’ to authenticate the caller’s mobile device.
 The dual authentication mechanism increases the merchant’s confidence that the caller is the genuine cardholder.

 Today, a fraudster may be in possession of stolen card details (including the 3-digit security code on the reverse of most cards), but they are highly unlikely to pass a voice biometric check and also to be calling from the cardholder’s own mobile phone.
 As such, Eckoh’s approach, significantly reduces the risk of fraud.

 Nik Philpot, Eckoh’s Chief Executive Officer, comments, “These two new US patents extend the protection of our intellectual property in the largest market globally and showcase our commitment to continuous and relevant innovation in the secure payment sector.
-With these patents in place we can ensure that Eckoh remains at the forefront of contact center security and evidences the significant depth of technical talent that we have in the company.”
+With these patents in place we can ensure that Eckoh remains at the forefront of contact centre security and evidences the significant depth of technical talent that we have in the company. ”

 eGUIDE: The Definitive Guide to PCI DSS